 A scholarship cover letter is a formal document a student submits to a school or an organization.
 Thus, the tone and the content of the letter must be formal.
 This means that the writer has to use proper language—no slang or colloquialism unless necessary, such as in stating examples or illustrating scenarios.
 It is also essential to ensure that there are no grammatical errors.

 It can be difficult for a person to look at their cover letter objectively.
 In that case, it can be a good idea to ask for outside assistance.
 Since they have fresh eyes, friends, family, or even teachers can be more objective.
 Thus, they can provide reliable insight.

 Students can weigh the feedback and decide whether to accept their advice or suggestions.
 When they do, they can fix mistakes, revise statements, or change the overall structure of the scholarship cover letter.
 While doing that, students can also look for common mistakes such as inconsistent tenses, out-of-place terms, too much or too few punctuations, repetitions, and the use of passive voice (Center for Fellowship & Scholarship Advising, 2020).

 Additionally, students can read their scholarship cover letter out loud themselves and edit and revise according to the natural rhythm (Center for Fellowship & Scholarship Advising, 2020).

 Students do not have to be put off by the challenge that is the scholarship cover letter.
 Below are some examples that students can use as guides.

-Finding a scholarship to apply to does not have to be difficult.
-Each college or university will have a financial aid page on their websites that can inform students of how they can receive financial assistance.
-In some cases, educational institutions can also point students towards organizations that may assist them in paying for their tuition and other fees.
+Finding a scholarship to apply for does not have to be difficult.
+Each college or university will have a financial aid page on their websites that can inform students about how they can receive financial assistance.
+In some cases, educational institutions can also point students toward organizations that may assist them in paying for their tuition and other fees.